coldmanck/UEE2304-Data-Structure/README.md

 ### Matintenance Operations and Algorithms
 - Reheap Up: reorders a "broken" heap by floating the last element up the tree until it is in its correct location in the heap.
-- Reheap Down: reorders a "broken" heap by pushiong the root down the tree until it is in its correct position in the heap.
+- Reheap Down: reorders a "broken" heap by pushing the root down the tree until it is in its correct position in the heap.

 ### Heap ADT
 Heap is essentially can be implemented by an array.
 As a result, in code definition there's no need to define the node data structure but only head node (`HEAP`).